Sdn Bhd vs LLP in Malaysia: Deciding the Right Type of Business in Malaysia for You

 1. How much will it cost to form and maintain the entity?

-2. How is the entity taxed, and how will that impact your personal finances?
+2. How does the entity pay taxes, and how will that impact your personal finances?

 3. Will the entity meet the future needs of your business?